JetBrains/Grammar-Kit/HOWTO.md

 Each rule is either matched or not so every BNF expression is a boolean expression.
 **True** means some part of an input sequence is matched, **false** *always* means nothing is matched even if some part of the input was matched.
-Here are some of the grammar-to-code mappings:
+Here are some grammar-to-code mappings:

 Sequence:
 ````